 CREATE SERVICE SampleWebService TYPE 'web-service-type-clause' AUTHORIZATION OFF USER DBA AS SELECT 'Hello world!';

 Replace web-service-type-clause with the desired web service type.
 The HTML type clause is recommended for web browser compatibility.
 Other general HTTP web service type clauses include XML, RAW, and JSON.
-You can use the SOAP and DISH type clauses for creating a SOAP over HTTP web service but these types are not compatible with the above statement.
-For more information about supported web service types, see Choosing a web service type.

 The AUTHORIZATION OFF clause indicates that authorization is not required to access the web service.